Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 ### Cases

 These items are protective cases around the other items.
 Most are optional.
+How much moisture your components will have to handle will determine whether you should use a case.
+I happened to setup my rain barrel on a side of my house sheltered from the wind and rain, and the components directly underneath, so I'm testing these under relatively low stress.
+I recommend trying to place your setup in a similar area.

 | Item | Quantity | Where to source | Product Link |
 | -------------  | ------------- | ------------- | ------------- |